 Worryingly, the company has also been known to shut down accounts without warning or allowing project recovery, which can lead to huge amounts of irrecoverable data loss.

-Vultr is an excellent service if you're looking to store and move corporate data around the world quickly and securely.
-With extremely customizable pricing and service packages, you can choose to pay for only what you really need, and you can upgrade any time.
-They offer service vouchers for new customers to try out their various server types before they commit.
+Overall, Vultr is an excellent cloud server hosting experience if you're looking to set up a small website, game server, or database.
+With extremely customizable pricing and service packages, you can choose to pay for only what you really need, and you can upgrade at any time.

 They also offer a $100 voucher for new customers to try out their various server types before they commit.
 Simply click the button below and claim yours on signup.